-This technical institute is the training arm of the Gabriel Dumont Institute of Native Studies and Applied Research (GDI), which prides itself as a conservator of Métis culture.
-To this end, GDI holds a large virtual museum of Métis culture and history.
-The collection includes photographs, artwork, and textual and oral history records.
-GDI’s museum and the award-winning Gabriel Dumont Institute Press, which exclusively publishes Métis authors and illustrators, have been recognized for promoting history and culture.
+With 17 centres in 13 communities across Saskatchewan, the Gabriel Dumont Institute of Native Studies and Applied Research (GDI) is one of the largest Métis educational and cultural institutes in the country.
+Through partnerships with the province’s post-secondary institutions, GDI offers various educational, vocational and skills-training programs.
+As a conservator of Métis culture, GDI holds a large virtual museum with photographs, artwork, text and oral history records.
+The award-winning GDI Press, which exclusively publishes Métis authors and illustrators, has also been recognized for promoting history and culture.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-- Indigenous Birth Support Worker: A six-week program teaches students to provide emotional support and physical comfort to women and their families during birth
+- Indigenous Birth Support Worker: A six-week program teaches students to provide emotional support and physical comfort to women and their families during the birth process.

 - Continuing Care Assistant: This program involves hands-on classroom learning with practical clinical experience in home care, long-term care, special care and acute care settings.